We have now built a Digital District Plan and want to know what you think - click here to try it out.

 We received an excellent response to the draft paper-based plan with 98 written comments covering 300 submission points on a range of issues.
 We also had a great result on social media with the draft plan reaching over 60,000 people - with many giving feedback on our Facebook page.

-The Proposed District Plan is part of a statutory process and will be publicly notified in accordance with the Resource Management Act 1991.
+The Proposed District plan is part of a statutory process and will be publically notified in accordance with the Resource Management Act 1991.
 You will be able to make formal submissions, have your views heard at a hearing and appeal any decision to the Environment Court.

 - District Plan Review progress update April 2017